adamk72/commonplacebook/packages/work_log_adam.md

 - Target Time: 1h
 - Goal: Follow up from 04 & 05
 - Result: Pulled info via user data.
+Pull word data.
+- @TODO: Make sure that user-words can't duped for a user (which can happen code, but I'm wondering if there would be a good practice doing it at the CM level)

 ## 05-FEB-2024